6.630.2 Absence and Leave for Military-Related Reasons

 Specific information and instructions on T&A reporting, approvals, and maintenance requirements are found in Standard Operating Procedure (SOP) MPC-02, issued by the Memphis Payroll Center and posted on the PPS website at: http://hco.web.irs.gov/PPS/SOP-UOG/MPC_02.html.

 7. A manager has the fundamental responsibility to approve leave requests and ensure government resources are used efficiently and effectively, with minimum potential for waste, fraud, and mismanagement.
-As such, he or she must administer leave procedures with integrity and in compliance with applicable laws, regulations, and policies.
-A manager with questions should contact his/her servicing LR/ER representative.
-See Related Resources below at: IRM 6.630.2.1.7 and IRM 6.630.1.1.2, for a complete list of managers’ responsibilities regarding absence and leave.
+As such, they must administer leave procedures with integrity and in compliance with applicable laws, regulations, and policies.
+A manager with questions should contact their servicing LR/ER representative.
+See IRM 6.630.1.1.2, Absence and Leave, Administration of the Federal Leave System, Manager Responsibilities, for a complete list of managers’ responsibilities regarding absence and leave.

 8. An employee must observe designated duty hours and comply with leave rules, regulations, and established business procedures.
-As a part of his or her ethical responsibilities, an employee must use leave in accordance with its intended purpose.
+As a part of their ethical responsibilities, an employee must use leave in accordance with its intended purpose and immediately notify their manager of any discrepancies.
+Any necessary corrections may result in a debt.
 Failure to do so could result in disciplinary action up to and including removal from the Service.
-See Related Resources below at: IRM 6.630.2.1.7 and IRM 6.630.1.1.3, for further employee responsibilities.
+See IRM 6.630.1.1.3, Absence and Leave, Administration of the Federal Leave System – Employee Responsibilities, for further information on employee responsibilities.

 Program Management and Review

-1. Program Reports and Effectiveness: This IRM provides policy guidance on absence and leave for the IRS.
-The WBP Division gauges effectiveness of absence and leave policy based on feedback from customers and program owners about subjects contained in this IRM.
-During review and publishing, sections are revised, added or deleted based in part on this process.
-The WBP Division plays an integral role by:
+1. Program Reports and Effectiveness: This IRM provides policy guidance on absence and leave for military-related reasons for the IRS.
+The P&A office gauges effectiveness of absence and leave policies based on feedback from customers and program owners about subjects contained in this IRM.
+Sections may be revised, added or deleted based in part on this process.

 Program Controls

-1. The WBP Division develops and deploys policies, materials, and programs to increase Servicewide awareness and understanding of military-related absence and leave.
-Additionally, WBP Division collaborates with other HCO organizations and Servicewide stakeholders to support education and outreach activities as they relate to absence and leave programs.
+1. The P&A office develops and issues policies, materials, and programs to increase Servicewide awareness and understanding of military-related absence and leave, and collaborates with other HCO organizations and Servicewide stakeholders to support education and outreach activities for military-related absence and leave programs.

 2. The following activities help ensure program success:

-2. Publishing educational articles such as Leaders’ Alerts and IRS Headlines; and
+2. Publishing educational articles, such as Leaders’ Alerts and IRS Headlines.

 Definitions